tarao/record4s/docs/conversions.md

 From Something
 --------------

-`Record.from` creates a record from a `Product`, typically a case class instance.
+`Record.from` creates a record from a @:api(scala.Product), typically a case class instance.

 ```scala mdoc:mline
 import com.github.tarao.record4s.Record